-We cover preventive vaccinations and immunizations in accordance with current guidelines as required by the Affordable Care Act (ACA).
+We cover all Advisory Committee on Immunization Practices (ACIP) recommended preventive vaccinations and immunizations in accordance with current guidelines as required by the Affordable Care Act (ACA).
 These guidelines are subject to change.
 Our allowance includes the administration and the vaccine.
-If any of the above immunizations are provided as part of an office visit to treat an illness or injury, only your office visit co-payment will be applied.
+If any of the above immunizations are provided as part of an office visit to treat an illness or injury, only your office visit copayment will be applied.